You'll need Form 8903 to figure the exact credit that goes on line 35 of your Form 1040.

 Line 36 is where you enter any pay you got for serving on a jury, but then turned it over to your boss because you got your regular pay while at the courthouse.

 Contributions to special medical savings accounts offered by some small businesses also are accounted for here.
-You'll need to fill out Form 8853 to determine the amount to enter on this catchall line.
+If you have an Archer Medical Savings Account, you'll also need to fill out Form 8853 to determine the amount to enter on this catchall line.

 So take a moment to check out all these other possible above-the-line deductions.
 Details are in the Form 1040 instruction book.
 If you're one of the select group of taxpayers to whom these apply, claim the amount and add the special notation spelled out in the instructions to line 36.
 The extra adjustments could really pay off.